-The juvenile shrimp will immediately start to scavenge for food.
+The juvenile Blue Velvet Shrimp will immediately start to scavenge for food.

 You can crush algae flakes into a fine powder to give them a little more than what they will find in the moss and plants.

-Juvenile shrimp will go through one molt every week as they grow up.
+Juvenile Blue Velvet Shrimp will go through one molt every week as they grow up.
 After about 30 days, they will be ready to join the main tank.

 The Blue Velvet is an extremely peaceful shrimp that poses no threat to their tank mates.

 They are best described as timid and will only interact with other Cherry Shrimp.

 During the day time they will spend most of their time hiding in the caverns and other hidey holes at the bottom of your tank.
 If you have more than one shrimp then they may share the same hideout.